zwickers/tutor_lama/README.md

 # Tutor Lama

-Tutor Lama is a web app for connecting tutors with tutees on university's campus.
+Tutor Lama is a web app for connecting tutors with tutees on university campuses.

 ## Installation and Setup